Sammy-is-a-dude/WHSTechNotes/journal.md

 # May 12, 2025

 I think iyt's dangerous it's very dangerous and not a joke.
 Sticking things where they don't belong can be a hazered if its flamable.
 It can also damge the chromebook which is school property.

+# May 19, 2025

+I am not ready for summer because I'm going to be doing moving stuff and it's going to be depressing.
+At least I'll be able to play Limbus Company freely without having to worry about stupid school.